-Joan of Arc was a simple but intelligent girl who faithfully followed a call – to help restore the monarchy in France and expel the English – which she saw as coming from God.
+Summary of Joan of Arc: a simple but intelligent girl who faithfully followed a call – to help restore the monarchy in France and expel the English – a call which she saw as coming from God.
 Despite many obstacles she carried it through faithfully to the end.
-Tried for witchcraft and heresy, she was executed and burned at the stake.
+She was tried for witchcraft and heresy, executed and burned at the stake.
 Later she was declared innocent in a retrial in 1456, but only in 1920 was she finally canonised.

 Patrick Duffy retells her story here.

 Jeanne la Pucelle, “Joan the Maid”, was born in 1412 at Domremy, in the Vosges region of Lorraine, north-eastern France.
 There was little to distinguish her as a child from other children of the region.
 Illiterate but highly intelligent, from the age of fourteen she began to experience inner promptings or “voices” telling her she had a mission to win back the French kingdom from the English.
 However, she kept these voices secret for five years until in January 1429 she persuaded a captain of Vaucouleurs to give her an escort to go to meet the Dauphin (the king’s son and heir) at Chinon.